Forgive the long title, but these Regulations are important for Limited Company Contractors (or Personal Service Companies) and agency temps.

 An Employment Business (supplying temps) can charge “reasonable” transfer fees to end-hirers:

-- When they’ve supplied a temporary worker who is then taken on permanently by the hirer (temp-to-perm fees).
+- When they’ve supplied a temporary worker who’s then taken on permanently by the hirer (temp-to-perm fees)

 - If the hirer introduces a temporary worker to another company that wants to temporarily offer them work (temp-to-third-party fees).